 • ANXIETY AND/OR ANXIETY ATTACKS

-In some states, a prescription nasal spray called naloxone (Narcan) is available to keep on hand in case of opioid overdose and is often carried by law enforcement or Medical EMTs.
-Talk to your doctor to see if you might need this medicine to keep on hand in case of an emergency.
+In some states, a prescription nasal spray called naloxone (Narcan) is available to keep on hand in case of opioid overdose, and it is often carried by law enforcement or Medical EMTs.
+Talk to your doctor to see if you need this medicine to keep on hand in an emergency.

 Signs & Symptoms Of Opiate Overdose Include: